- Handkerchief-waving and bullfighting barbs

 It was all too good to be true, too perfect, on that afternoon at the Maracana.
 Perhaps the overwhelming manifestation of collective joy was at some level to offset the collective desolation and trauma that would fall upon the nation three days later.

 It was the host nation’s fifth match at the 1950 FIFA World Cup Brazil™, in the four-team final group stage.
-A Seleção ran onto the Maracana pitch on the back of three victories and just the one hiccup, a 2-2 draw against Switzerland at the Pacaembu stadium in Sao Paulo.
-In an impressive campaign the Brazilians had scored 15 goals and conceded just three.
+A Seleção ran on to the Maracana pitch on the back of three victories and just the one hiccup, a 2-2 draw against Switzerland at the Pacaembu in Sao Paulo.
+In an impressive campaign, the Brazilians had scored 15 goals and conceded just three.

 It was the height of the euphoria that gripped the country during the World Cup.
 If the team containing the likes of Jair, Zizinho, Chico and striker Ademir could swot aside Spain in such a commanding fashion, there was surely no way Uruguay could spoil the glorious destiny awaiting Brazil at the Maracana, was there?